1. Immunology

 Year Three Spring courses include:

 Seminars in Immunology is a one-credit course.
-This course combines two seminar series hosted by the Marc and Jennifer Lipschultz Precision Immunology Institute.
+This course combines a seminar series hosted by the Marc and Jennifer Lipschultz Precision Immunology Institute (required) and seminars hosted by other departments and institutes (student choice).

 The first series features a monthly seminar given by an invited speaker who is a prominent scientist in immunology.
 As part of the course, you familiarize yourself with the speaker’s research areas.
-You attend a luncheon with the speaker, which provides you with an opportunity to meet with the speaker and ask questions or engage in discussions.
+You have the opportunity to attend a luncheon with the speaker, to ask questions and engage in discussions.

-The second series is a weekly work-in-progress seminar presented by Immunology Institute students and postdocs, relating to their own research.
-You are required to present in this seminar series starting in your third year.
+Weekly work-in-progress seminars are presented by Immunology Institute students and postdocs, relating to their own research.
+You are required to present to your colleagues yearly after the defense of the thesis proposal.

-The Qualifying Exam consists of a written thesis proposal followed by an oral examination overseen by a committee of five faculty members (one of the co-directors of Immunology training area serves as chair, plus three faculty members and a preceptor).
+The thesis proposal qualifying exam consists of a written thesis proposal followed by an oral examination overseen by a committee of at least 4 faculty members (one of the co-directors of Immunology training area serves as chair, plus two faculty members and a preceptor).
 The Qualifying Exam must be completed by the end of semester four or the end of your second year for PhD candidates, and semester six for MD-PhD candidates.

-After completion of your project, you, your preceptor, and at least two members of the steering or senior advisory committee will meet and decide whether enough work has been completed to proceed with your preparation of a dissertation and a thesis defense.
+After completion of your project, you, your preceptor, and at least three members of the steering committee will meet and decide whether enough work has been completed to proceed with your preparation of a dissertation and a thesis defense (“green light”).
 If approval is granted, the preceptor will guide you regarding the dissertation preparation and the presentation of your work in an open seminar-format thesis defense.

 Biomedical Sciences I and II courses are a requirement during your first two years of medical school or during the first year of your PhD studies.
 Courses in biostatistics, as well as other courses as outlined above are also requirements, along with the completion of nine credits of advanced coursework.